-- a) Convey the essential message of the retailer - b) Either be a sign written onto the fascia or applied as individual lettering in a traditional manner directly to the structure of the building; - c) Reflect the use and character of the shop and the building; - d) Be of a style and size that relates to the area of the fascia or sign and building on which it is used; - e) Use sensitive colours and appropriate shading and blocking of letters which reflect the local character and appearance of the area for example in Conservation Areas bold bright colours are unlikely to be accepted; and - f) Minimise impacts on the historic fabric of the building.
+- a) Convey the essential message of the retailer - b) Either be a sign written onto the fascia or applied as individual lettering in a traditional manner directly to the structure of the building; - c) Reflect the use and character of the shop and the building; - d) Be of a style and size that relates to the area of the fascia or sign and building on which it is used; - e) Use sensitive colours and appropriate shading and blocking of letters which reflect the local character and appearance of the area particularly within conservation areas; and - f) Minimise impacts on the historic fabric of the building. - g) New illuminated boxed fascias that project from the face of the building and the addition of new fascias on top of existing ones should be avoided.

-In instances where illuminated fascia signs are proposed, they should be sensitively designed in order to be sympathetic to both the building they are attached to and the surrounding area, particularly if situated in a historic area.
+In instances where illuminated fascia signs are proposed outside the National Park, they should be sensitively designed in order to be sympathetic to both the building they are attached to and the surrounding area, particularly if situated in a historic area.
 Illumination of fascias should not be excessive or intrusive and should make use of energy efficient methods of lighting such as via LED.
 Schemes should avoid light pollution into adjoining residential properties and not unnecessarily cause poorly directed light pollution elsewhere.

-3) Projecting Signs
+3. Projecting Signs